ydahal1/ydahal1/ReadMe.md

-What lies at the bottom of the ocean and twitches?
-A nervous wreck.
+What do you call a careful wolf?
+Aware wolf.

 [
-Mon Feb  2 00:38:45 UTC 2026
+Tue Feb  3 00:38:51 UTC 2026
  ]